snailcoinpow/snailcoin/doc/build-scashx.md

 fallbackfee=0.01              # Set a fallback fee rate (in coins per kB) for transactions

 # --- MAINNET CONFIGURATION ---
-# This section defines settings specific to the ScashX mainnet.
+# This section defines settings specific to the Snailcoin mainnet.
 [scashx]
 # DNS seeds help your node find initial peers on the network.
 dnsseed=1